harshitha-ras/Financial-Strategy-Agent/README.md

 3. Enter API Keys: In the sidebar, paste your API keys for OpenAI, Tavily, and SEC-API.io.

-4. Upload Internal Data (Optional): If relevant, upload a .pdf, .docx, or .txt file for the agent to use as context.
+4. Upload Internal Data: If relevant, upload a .pdf, .docx, or .txt file for the agent to use as context.

 5. Submit Your Query: Write your financial query in the main text area.
 Important: For the agent to create its SEC filing tool, you must enclose company tickers in parentheses, e.g., ...strategies of Ford (F) and General Motors (GM)....